jacksonmowry/TicTacToe/README.md

 To install clone the repo and build with `javac ttt.java`

 ## Running
-To run the game fire up a terminal and use `java ttt.java`, enjoy!
+To run the game fire up a terminal and use `java ttt`, enjoy!